Ok friends, I’ve got a super simple Gmail hack for you today that is going to be HUGE once you see how incredibly useful it is.

 I would sign up for each of them with a different email:

-Then I head over to my email list and check that all three of those emails have been subscribed.
+Then I head over to my email list and check that all three of those email addresses have been subscribed.
 If one of them doesn’t show up, I immediately know which optin is broken.

-Note that if you’re testing a system that involves creating an account, you’ll want to log out of your Administrator account first or do this in an Incognito window to make sure you’re getting the actual customer experience.
+Note that if you’re testing a system that involves creating an account, you’ll want to log out of your Administrator account first or use an Incognito window to make sure you’re getting the actual customer experience.

 Bonus: Add email filters